Our Journey Westward

 Kids in the Kitchen Gifts

-Eli loves to wear his “professional” apron his sister bought him for Christmas last year.
+Eli loves to wear the “professional” apron his sister bought him for Christmas last year.
 If you have a budding chef in your house, an apron makes a great Christmas or birthday gift.
 He absolutely loves when he gets some special supplies that are “his” for cooking.

 Special supplies aren’t at all necessary, but just in case your chef would love his or her own kitchen supplies, I’ve put together a few fun ideas for you…